 I use my iPhone.
 Nothing fancy.
 Just make sure the whole window area is in the shot and the lighting is decent.
 If their lighting is terrible, I'll come back during daytime — no point fighting bad photos.

-I send the photo to my iPad (AirDrop is your friend) and open it in Procreate.
+I send the photo to my iPad via AirDrop and open it in Procreate.
 Create a new layer above the photo.
 This is where the magic happens.

 This is the part where people overthink.
 You don't need perfect lines.
 I use a simple technical brush and trace where the curtains would hang.
 Follow the window frame, show how they'd pool on the floor if that's the style.
 Keep it loose — this is about the overall look, not architectural precision.

-This is where my brush collections come in handy, but let me tell you what to look for if you're building your own:
+This is where my brush collections come in handy.
+Here's what to look for when choosing fabric textures for curtain visualization:

-I literally just paint over my sketch with these textures.
-Layer them if needed.
+I paint over my sketch with these textures and layer them if needed.
 The key is watching how the texture follows the folds and movement of the fabric.

 Here's the thing nobody tells you: the shadows make it believable.
 Without shadows, it looks flat and fake.